tannewt/wa-law.org/bill/2021-22/hb/1507/1/README.md

 2. **For purposes of designating the prosecuting authority where an information or indictment has been filed by the office of the attorney general pursuant to RCW 43.10.232(2), the court shall prioritize the public's interest in ensuring a fair and impartial prosecution and trial that is free from even the appearance of bias, prejudice, or conflict of interest.**

+## Section 3
+> This section adds a new section to an existing chapter [43.10](/rcw/43_state_government—executive/43.010_attorney_general.md).
+Here is the [modified chapter](rcw/43_state_government—executive/43.010_attorney_general.md) for context.

+1. There is established within the office of the attorney general an independent prosecutions unit which shall be headed by the independent prosecutor appointed by the attorney general.

+2. The independent prosecutions unit has the authority and jurisdiction as provided under RCW 43.10.232 to investigate and prosecute any alleged criminal offense committed by a police officer involving the use of deadly force, as defined in RCW 9A.16.010.

+3. The independent prosecutor may employ and train personnel to achieve the purposes of this section, including attorneys, investigators, support personnel, and other personnel as the independent prosecutor determines necessary.

+4. If the independent prosecutor determines that a criminal charge is not warranted in a case, the independent prosecutor shall issue a public report, and post the report on its website, that includes the results of the investigation and an explanation of the reasons for the decision.

+5. The jurisdiction of the independent prosecutions unit applies to any criminal offense involving the use of deadly force by a police officer committed on or after July 1, 2022.

 ## Section 4
 > This section modifies existing section [36.27.030](/rcw/36_counties/36.027_prosecuting_attorney.md).
 Here is the [modified chapter](rcw/36_counties/36.027_prosecuting_attorney.md) for context.